What is my Knife Worth?

 Second, collectors DO like very much to talk with someone about the intrinsic qualities of a knife, rather than talk just about money.
 For us the knife, its characteristics and history matter a lot.
 The steel used, the handle materials, details of construction, how dates of production based on a knife’s details, model numbers, etc. are all of interest to us.
 This is how we learn – a little bit from every knife we meet.

-One candid seller exclaimed, “I have learned three times as much as I never wanted to know!
-Just tell me what will it sell for!”
-We are always hoping to guide someone toward improving their collection, So, it is a bit depressing to see the knife we talked about for sale the next day (usually at the very highest point we casually mentioned).
-An interesting knife treated as “just a commodity”.
+After talk with one of us, one candid seller exclaimed, “I have just learned three times as much as I never wanted to know!
+JUST TELL ME WHAT IT WILL SELL FOR! ” We are always hoping to guide someone toward improving their collection and appreciating the knife they own, So, it is a bit depressing to see the knife we talked about for sale the next day (usually at the very highest point we casually mentioned), It saddens us to see an interesting knife treated as “just a commodity”.

-Third, selling any knife involves a context – situations that go way beyond the knife itself, that we, or any advisor, cannot know.
+Third, and most important, selling any knife involves a CONTEXT – situations that go way beyond the knife itself, that we, or any advisor, cannot know.
 For example: Are you planning on selling to one person, at a local flea market with a possible audience of 30 potential buyers, or a heavily advertised major Internet auction attracting thousands of wealthy potential buyers?

 Fourth, How have knife prices for your particular pattern changed recently?
 Many of us have seen Queen and Schatt & Morgan prices go up since the company closed its doors in 2018, and we therefore cannot not buy as much as before.
 We frequently complain that we cannot add more knives to our own collections because they now cost too much.
 Especially across favored knife patterns, we cannot actively monitor prices across various knife shows or Internet sites.
 Indeed, we may not be especially accurate or timely in valuing a particular knife, but if pressed, we still might throw out a number or a range.
 So, our opinions may not truly capture what you should expect from a sale.
 Sorry!
 It is just not our job and might even represent a conflict of interest.
 We know very little about these larger contexts.